 Apparently absolute freedom does not bring immediate joy.

 I was complaining recently to my friend about feeling lonely and lacking direction.
-Without anyone to tell me what to do or how and when to do it, I have often been overwhelmed with doubt.
+Without anyone to tell me what to do or how and when to do it, I’ve been overwhelmed with doubt.
 As I went on about all the blank spaces in my life, I stopped mid-sentence.
 I heard myself say, almost as if it were someone else’s voice, “What if this is what freedom looks like?”

 The question struck both of us dumb.
-Could it be that freedom is not in the attainment of something out there, but rather in letting go?
+Could it be that freedom is not in the attainment of something out there, but rather found in letting go?
 Maybe it only masquerades as lack–the lack of drama, the lack of obligations, even the lack of approval.

 When I think about stepping in front of the judge, I realize that he was giving me something I already possessed.
 Instead of reducing my value or stamping an expiration date on my worth, he was telling me, in the most official way, that I have all I need.